johnnyshankman/glslify-live-reload/README.md

-# GLSLify Live Reloading Template/Sandbox
+# GLSLify Live Reloading Template or Sandbox

 Live reloading sandbox for playing with shaders.
+This can also be used as a strating template for a GLSL shader demo.
 Leverages browserify, watchify, glslify, and imgurify.

 ## How to use